Natural Home Remedies for Tooth Decay

 Table of Contents

 Have you noticed small, black holes in your teeth?
 Did you dismiss them as just stains?
 They may not be just stains; they can be early signs of tooth decay.
 Since childhood, we have been told not to eat sweets and chocolates, as they may destroy our teeth.
-Is this true, though?
-Yes, partly.
 The bacteria in our mouth use the sugar and starch from our food to produce acid that destroys the tooth.
-The small spot can turn into a big hole in no time, cause pain and if it is not treated with time, you might even lose your tooth.1 This decay is commonly referred to as cavities, also known as dental caries.
-You can prevent cavities by brushing and flossing your teeth properly.2
+The small spot can turn into a big hole in no time, cause pain, and if it is not treated in time, you might even lose your tooth1.
+This decay is commonly referred to as cavities, also known as dental caries.
+You can prevent cavities by brushing and flossing your teeth properly2.

 There are plenty of bacteria in the mouth, some are helpful to us, and others cause harm.
 These harmful bacteria are responsible for the decay of teeth.
-The bacteria together form a film (plaque) and participate in making acid from the food that you eat, mainly from sugars and starch.
-This acid formed damages the teeth, which we see as decay.
+The bacteria together form a film (plaque) and participate in making acid from the food that you eat, mainly from sugars and starches.
+This acid forms and damages the teeth, which we see as decay.
 As part of a natural process, our teeth keep losing and regaining minerals.
-If we do not care for our teeth properly, it results in the loss of more minerals than we can regain, thus leading to tooth decay.1
+If we do not care for our teeth properly, it results in the loss of more minerals than we can regain, thus leading to tooth decay1.

 There are a few signs that you should look out for if you think that you have tooth decay.
 The symptoms of tooth decay are:

-The best way to avoid decaying of teeth is to take care of them by maintaining proper oral hygiene.
+The best way to avoid the decay of teeth is to take care of them by maintaining proper oral hygiene.
 All the remedies suggested here are to maintain oral health and prevent the formation of cavities.
 The following are a few home remedies for better and healthier teeth.

 Amla is a herb that is commonly used in Ayurveda.
-It is a fruit and can be used in the form of decoction and for rinsing the mouth, as it is generally known to be good for oral health.
-Not only that, we can consume a little bit of Amla daily to reap its long-term benefits for teeth.4 As Amla helps maintain healthy teeth, it may also be beneficial in preventing tooth decay.
+It is a fruit and can be used in the form of a decoction and for rinsing the mouth, as it is generally known to be good for oral health.
+Not only that, we can consume a little bit of amla daily to reap its long-term benefits for teeth4.
+As amla helps maintain healthy teeth, it may also be beneficial in preventing tooth decay.

 Liquorice is also called the ‘sweet herb’, Yashtimadhu (Sanskrit), or mulethi.
 In recent years, researchers have been extensively studying the benefits of liquorice.
-In one of such study conducted, it was found that liquorice contains bioactive compounds that are effective in destroying the bacteria Streptococcus mutans or S. mutans responsible for causing tooth decay.5 Therefore, liquorice may prevent the decay of the tooth.
+In one such study5 conducted, it was found that liquorice contains bioactive compounds that are effective in destroying the bacteria Streptococcus mutans or S. mutans, responsible for causing tooth decay.
+Therefore, liquorice may prevent the decay of the tooth.
 Furthermore, we can chew the root of liquorice to protect our teeth from cavities.

 Aloe vera gel has a wide range of uses.
 It has anti-microbial (germ-killing) and anti-inflammatory (inflammation-reducing) properties due to the presence of bioactive compounds.
-A study has shown that aloe vera gel effectively kills and removes bacteria (S. mutans and Lactobacillus spp.), which are known for their involvement in cavity formation (dental caries).5,6 In this way, aloe vera gel might protect the tooth from decay.
-It can be used by making juice and drinking daily.
-It can also be used as a toothpaste to brush teeth daily for receiving its benefits.
+A study6 has shown that aloe vera gel effectively kills and removes bacteria (S. mutans and Lactobacillus spp.), which are known for their involvement in cavity formation (dental caries).
+In this way, aloe vera gel might protect the tooth from decay.
+It can be used by making juice and drinking it daily.
+It can also be used as a toothpaste to brush teeth daily to receive its benefits.

 Oregano oil is an essential oil.
-It has the property of destroying various micro-organisms like bacteria, fungi, etc. Therefore, its potential to kill tooth-decaying bacteria was evaluated in a study.
-This study showed that when oregano oil was added to a toothpaste, which was already efficient in killing bacteria, its efficiency increased two-fold.
-Thus, it helps in the prevention of tooth decay.9 You can mix oregano oil with your regular toothpaste and use it to brush your teeth daily.
+It has the property of destroying various microorganisms like bacteria, fungi, etc. Therefore, its potential to kill tooth-decaying bacteria was evaluated in a study.
+This study9 showed that when oregano oil was added to a toothpaste, which was already efficient in killing bacteria, its efficiency increased twofold.
+Thus, it helps in the prevention of tooth decay.
+You can mix oregano oil with your regular toothpaste and use it to brush your teeth daily.

-In the same study mentioned above, the activity of the oil from one of the cinnamon species, Cinnamomum cassia (Chinese cinnamon), was also studied.
+In the same study9 mentioned above, the activity of the oil from one of the cinnamon species, Cinnamomum cassia (Chinese cinnamon), was also studied.
 The bacteria-destroying activity of cinnamon oil was evident.
-Thus, cinnamon oil might be used in the prevention of dental cavities.9 You can make use of this oil in the same way by mixing it in toothpaste and brushing your teeth daily.
+Thus, cinnamon oil might be used in the prevention of dental cavities.
+You can make use of this oil in the same way by mixing it in toothpaste and brushing your teeth daily.

 You should seek help from a dentist if:

-No. Black holes in your teeth may be tooth decay.1 Consult your dentist to be sure.
+No, black holes in your teeth may be tooth decay.
+Consult your dentist to be sure.

-Yes.
-In many studies, clove oil was found to have similar effects to fluoride in preventing tooth decay.
-Further research is required to be sure of it.8
+Yes, in many studies9, clove oil was found to have similar effects to fluoride in preventing tooth decay.
+Further research is required to be sure of it.

-Yes.
-Green tea has high fluoride content and anti-bacterial properties, both of which are known to be beneficial in preventing tooth decay.7
+Yes, green tea has high fluoride content and anti-bacterial properties, both of which are known to be beneficial in preventing tooth decay.

 3. Shanbhag VKL.
 Oil pulling for maintaining oral hygiene – A review.
 J Tradit Complement Med [Internet].
 2017 Jan [cited 2022 May 26];7(1):106-9.
 Available from: http://dx.doi.org/10.1016/j.jtcme.2016.05.004